pangpang20/gaussdb-python/docs/advanced/adapt.rst

-  - Loaders (objects implementing the `~gaussdb.abc.Loader` protocol) are the objects used to perform the opposite operation: reading a bytes sequence from PostgreSQL and creating a Python object out of it.
+  - Loaders (objects implementing the `~gaussdb.abc.Loader` protocol) are the objects used to perform the opposite operation: reading a bytes sequence from GaussDB and creating a Python object out of it.

   - Dumpers and loaders are instantiated on demand by a `~Transformer` object when a query is executed.